vesvalo/paysuper-payment-form/README.md

 #### Dev data preset

-Add `devPreset=1` as a query parameter into the request URL to use a default development data preset (project + products combination):
+Add `devPreset=1` as a query parameter in the request URL to use a default development data preset (project + products combination):

 ```http
 http://localhost:8080/order?devPreset=1